 The hopeful benefits of this research would be an eventual cure for mesothelioma, or a different treatment option that is less aggressive than other surgery options, such as an extrapleural pneumonectomy.
 Extrapleural pneumonectomy surgeries have shown increased levels of remission among pleural mesothelioma patients, however, the surgery removes an entire lung, part of the pericardium lining and diaphragm in order to remove the mesothelioma.
 This research would hopefully also eradicate the mesothelioma from spreading to other parts of the body and causing the onset of different cancers, such as lung cancer.Picture of medical vial

-This research builds on previous research that has already been shown to work, increasing its chances in an actual treatment.
+This research builds on previous research that has already been shown to work, increasing its chances in an actual mesothelioma treatment.
 This research is being done in Australia, which has the highest numbers of mesothelioma cases in the world.
 Although there is a ban on asbestos related products, the number of mesothelioma cases is expected to increase by 2020.
 The importance of this research also comes into play around the world.
 In America alone there are 2,000 to 3,000 cases diagnosed per year.

 These new tactics in research would not only help in treatment and hopeful remission, but also in prognostic markers.
 Prognostic markers would led more information to the patient about how their life will be affected by mesothelioma and the different ways they can deal with it, as well as other treatment options that would be available in relation to these protein blockade efforts.
 Learn more about emerging treatments on our Mesothelioma Cure page.